-- Segment sales: [PY1.7bn (+8.9% YoY) - Segment loss: JPY65mn (versus profit of JPY32mn in 1H FY03/22)
+- Segment sales: JPY2.5bn (-0.5% YoY) - Segment loss: JPY97mn (versus profit of JPY53mn in 1H FY03/22)

-Segment sales rose 7.4% YoY, as property leasing revenue was generally strong and orders for construction projects increased.
-However, the segment posted an operating loss due to an increase in advertising and other expenses accompanying aggressive sales promotion activities for the Wisteria serviced residences for the elderly and support services for physicians opening their own practices.
-As of end-September 2022, the company reported stable occupancy rates at three of its five properties (the overall occupancy rate at the five serviced residences for the elderly stood at 80.6%), while for the remaining two, it reported occupancy rates of just 69.5% at Wisteria Senri-Chuo (with 57 out of 82 units occupied), and 69.0% at Wisteria Minami Ichijo (with 80 out of 116 units occupied).
+Despite generally strong property leasing revenue, sales for the cumulative Q3 period decreased by 0.5% YoY, mainly due to a drop in construction projects.
+This was because the timing of recording sales for construction projects was concentrated in Q4.
+The segment posted an operating loss due to higher labor expenses resulting from an increase in the number of employees to strengthen sales, as well as increased advertising expenses related to aggressive sales promotion activities for the Wisteria serviced residences for the elderly and support services for physicians opening their own practices.

+As of the end of December 2022, the company reported stable occupancy rates at three of its five properties, with the overall occupancy rate for the five serviced residences for the elderly at 81.8%.
+For the remaining two properties, Wisteria Senri-Chuo had an occupancy rate of 72.0% (with 59 out of 82 units occupied) and Wisteria Minami Ichijo had an occupancy rate of 71.6% (with 83 out of 116 units occupied).

-- Segment sales: JPY1.1bn (-2.7% YoY) - Segment loss: JPY33mn (versus profit of JPY1mn in 1H FY03/22)
+Segment sales: [PY1.7bn (-2.9% YoY)

+Segment loss: JPY55mn (versus profit of JPY7mn in 1H FY03/22)